 You can use a conventional or a Waterpik flosser with braces.
 Be careful when you floss your teeth with braces as you may damage the brackets and wires.

-Learn proper methods of using them with braces before brushing teeth.
+Learn proper methods of using them with braces before brushing your teeth.

 If it’s not your flossing schedule now, rinse your mouth for 30 seconds before you start brushing.
 This loosens the plaque and food debris and makes them soft.